lineality/Online_Voting_Using_One_Time_Pads/README.md

 10. a bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or similar authority

-11. a bad-agent will seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times, places, registration, ballot items, etc).
+11. A bad-agent will seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times, places, registration, ballot items, etc).

-12. a bad-agent will participate in general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.
+12. A bad-agent will participate in general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.

 13. a bad agent may try to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).

-14. a bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent
+14. a bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent.

 15. a bad-agent will attempt to lurk undetected in the target system indefinitely, waiting and planning for a good time to act.

+16. a bad-agent will attempt to re-purpose the voting system for their own uses.

 # Description Notes: